Royal Society of Canada Medals and Awards

-The Royal Society of Canada (RSC) offers a variety of prestigious medals and awards recognizing outstanding achievements of Canadian researchers.
+The Royal Society of Canada (RSC) offers a variety of prestigious medals and awards recognizing outstanding achievements of Canadian scholars.
 It is the responsibility of Fellows of the RSC to nominate candidates for these

 In the humanities and social sciences: